Tule Elk State Natural Reserve

 History of the Tule Elk State Natural Reserve

-At the south end of the San Joaquin Valley, Tule Elk State Natural Reserve protects a small herd of Tule elk, an endemic California Subspecies once hunted nearly to extinction.
+At the south end of the San Joaquin Valley, Tule Elk State Natural Reserve protects a small herd of Tule elk, an endemic California subspecies once hunted nearly to extinction.

 After the moose, elk are the second largest members of the deer family (Cervidae) in North America.